d-ond/python-habit-app/README.md

 # Python Habit App
-Made to understand the basic use of a SQL database with user input.
+Basic use of a database with a Python desktop application

 # Current Features
 ## Add habit